Skip to content

 A savings account is a type of bank account offered by a regulated deposit taking institution (usually a bank) that lets the holder earn interest on the money they keep in it.

-Savings account holders grow the original sum of money deposited (“the principal”) at an agreed “interest rate”.
+Savings account holders grow the original sum of money deposited (the principal) at an agreed interest rate.
 Savings accounts are unusual in that they are low risk instruments that leverage the intrinsic interest rates in the economy (known as the base rate) to offer returns.

 But there’s more than one type of savings account, and different types come with different levels of interest and flexibility.
 Instant or easy access savings accounts let you access your saved funds at any time without restrictions while earning a small amount of interest.
 Term deposit savings accounts allow you to earn higher interest, but you have to commit to locking your money away for a fixed period.